gluster/glusterdocs/docs/Developer-guide/compiling-rpms.md

         # sudo easy_install simplejson python-swiftclient

-Now follow through the **Common Steps** part below.
+Now follow through with the **Common Steps** part below.

 ### Preparation steps for CentOS 5.x (only)

-You'll need EPEL installed first and some CentOS specific packages.
+You'll need EPEL installed first and some CentOS-specific packages.
 The commands below will get that done for you.
 After that, follow through the "Common steps" section.

 1. Install EPEL first: